ekuiter/torte/README.md

 * [Evaluating State-of-the-Art #SAT Solvers on Industrial Configuration Spaces](https://raw.githubusercontent.com/SoftVarE-Group/Papers/main/2023/2023-EMSE-Sundermann.pdf) (EMSE 2023)
 * [Tseitin or not Tseitin?
 The Impact of CNF Transformations on Feature-Model Analyses](https://raw.githubusercontent.com/SoftVarE-Group/Papers/main/2022/2022-ASE-Kuiter.pdf) (ASE 2022)

-The #SAT solvers from the collection model-counting-competition-2022 should be preferred for new evaluations.
+The #SAT solvers from the collection `model-counting-competition-2022` should be preferred for new experiments.

 | Solver | Version | Date | Notes |
 | - | - | - | - |